ionic-team/ionic-docs/src/pages/appflow/quickstart/bitbucket-server.md

 Then you can choose the repository to link from the list of available repos.

-When you link to the repository, a webhook will be created and your commits will be sent to Ionic Appflow.
+When you link to the repository, a webhook will be created and your commits will be sent to Appflow.